Listening to audio with binaural beats may benefit your mental health and promote creativity and focus.

 - help manage pain

-You’ll need to decide which brainwave fits your desired state.
+You can also decide which brain wave fits your desired state.
 In general:

-Find a comfortable place free of distractions.
-Simply listen to the binaural beat audio for at least 30 minutes each day in your headphones to make sure that the rhythm is entrained (has fallen into synchronization) throughout the brain.
+When listening to binaural beats, it’s best to sit in a comfortable place free of distractions.
+Listening to the binaural beat audio for at least 30 minutes each day in your headphones ensures that the rhythm is entrained (has fallen into synchronization) throughout the brain.

 While most studies on the effects of binaural beats have been small, there are several that provide evidence that this auditory illusion does indeed have health benefits, especially related to anxiety, mood, and performance.

-Another controlled study in roughly 100 people about to undergo surgery also found that binaural beats were able to significantly reduce pre-operative anxiety compared to similar audio without the binaural tones and no audio at all.
+controlled studyin roughly 100 people about to undergo surgery also found that binaural beats were able to significantly reduce pre-operative anxiety compared to similar audio without the binaural tones and no audio at all.
 In the study, anxiety levels were cut in half for people who listened to the binaural beat audio.

-Another uncontrolled study asked eight adults to listen to a binaural beat CD with delta (1 to 4 Hz) beat frequencies for 60 days straight.
-The participants filled out surveys before and after the 60-day period that asked questions about their mood and quality of life.
+- A 2007 uncontrolled study asked eight adults to listen to a binaural beat CD with delta (1 to 4 Hz) beat frequencies for 60 days straight.
 The results of the study found that listening to binaural beats for 60 days significantly reduced anxiety and increased the overall quality of life of these participants.
 Since the study was small, uncontrolled, and relied on patient surveys to collect data, larger studies will be needed to confirm these effects.

-One larger and more recent randomized and controlled trial looked at the use of binaural beats in 291 patients admitted to the emergency department at a hospital.
-The researchers observed significant decreases in anxiety levels in patients exposed to audio with embedded binaural beats compared to those who listened to audio without binaural beats or no audio at all (headphones only).
+randomized and controlled triallooked at the use of binaural beats in 291 patients admitted to the emergency department at a hospital.
+The researchers observed significant decreases in anxiety levels in patients exposed to audio with embedded binaural beats compared to those who listened to audio without binaural beats or no audio at all.

 There are no known side effects to listening to binaural beats, but you’ll want to make sure that the sound level coming through your headphones isn’t set too high.
-Lengthy exposure to sounds at or above 85 decibels can cause hearing loss over time.
-This is roughly the level of noise produced by heavy traffic.
+Prolonged exposure to sounds